usnistgov/multibag-py/docs/multibag-profile-spec.md

    * the standard BagIt structures
    * an additional set of Multibag fields in the `bag-info.txt` file
    * a multibag-specific tag directory containing tag files specified by this document
+   * restrictions on bag and data payload filenames

 When the Multibag profile is used to handle large data aggregations, the individual files are distributed across two or more bags (referred to in this document as a _Multibag aggregation_).
 This profile defines how the multiple bags can be recombined to create a single coherent bag containing the aggregation.
 On the other hand, often an application will want to extract only one or a few files from the aggregation and, thus, would prefer to avoid retrieving, transmitting, and/or unpacking all of the bags in the aggregation.
 To enable this, one of the bags is known as the _Head Bag_; it contains both a listing of all of the other bags in the Multibag aggregation as well as a file lookup list for locating individual files.
 Thus, to retrieve a subset of the files within the aggregation, an application would first retrieve and unpack the Head Bag (which can be made to be quite small) to consult its lookup list, and then retrieve and open only the member bags that contain the desired files.